 Advocacy

-Faces & Voices is dedicated to championing policies that enhance recovery and create equality for all who are affected by addiction.
+Faces & Voices is dedicated to championing policies that enhance recovery and create opportunities for all who are affected by addiction.
 We strive to be your voice in the political arena, advocating for public policies that recognize and support recovery as a personal journey and a societal responsibility.

 Recovery Advocacy